shajra/nix-project/doc/nix.md

 ## Running commands<a id="sec-4-3"></a>

 We can run commands in Nix-curated environments with `nix run`.
-Nix will take executables found in packages, put them in an environments `PATH`, and then execute a user-specified command.
+Nix will take executables found in packages, put them in an environment's `PATH`, and then execute a user-specified command.

 With `nix run`, you don't even have to build the package first with `nix build` or mess around with the "result" symlinks. `nix run` will build the project if it's not yet been built.

-For example, to get the help message for the `nix-project` provided by the `nix-project` package selected by the `nix-project-exe` attribute path from `.`, we can call the following:
+For example, to get the help message for the `nix-project` executable provided by the `nix-project` package selected by the `nix-project-exe` attribute path from `.`, we can call the following:

 ```shell
 nix run \